mobgen/halo-documentation/pages/cms/content/cms_content_module_structure.md

 As well as the tags, when you send a notification attached to the publication of a content item, you can specify which templates are available.
 Once you have defined in the notifications section the possible templates, you can select which of those templates can be used in the notifications for this content.

-To add new templates to the Content structure:
+To add new templates to the content structure:

 - Access the left panel menu '*Content*'.
 - In the content structure tab, scroll to the '*Push templates*' section.